 Volatility, uncertainly, complexity, and ambiguity

-Coined in 1987 by based on the leadership theories of Warren Bennis and Burt Nanus
+Coined in 1987 by based on the leadership theories of Warren Bennis and Burt Nanus,

 https://en.wikipedia.org/wiki/Volatility,_uncertainty,_complexity_and_ambiguity